 9. Water and snacks

-A necessity when your stuck in a queue for a long period of time, also the prices for food and drink at conventions can be very pricey!
+A necessity when you’re stuck in a queue for a long period of time, also the prices for food and drink at conventions can be very pricey!
 And there aren’t a lot of allergy-friendly options either.

 What about cosplay?